 Receive the goods / services, e.g., Approve a Goods Receipt Note

-Create payment request / Prepare Payment Package / Authorise payment
+Create payment request / Prepare Payment Package / Authorize payment

 Save the Children International.
 Procurement Manual 2.0 01.01.2020.

-Humanitarian aid has evolved its own defacto code of conduct.
-This set of principles has led to the development of multiple norms, or even rules, that agencies observe while implementing programs.
-There are - for example - codes of conduct, which are understood and signed by all employees which may include rules that humanitarian staff
+There are - for example - codes of conduct, which are understood and signed by all employees which may include:

 To guide and enforce these principles, specific policies have been drafted, addressing each issue in depth, explaining the why and how, and establishing corrective measures.
 Among the most common internal policies are: